-A few months ago I wanted to test something that involved OpenVPN on a small VPS I rented.
+A few months ago I wanted to test something that involved OpenVPN on an old, small VPS I rented.

 At this point it would've been easier to give up or temporarily rent another VPS, but I really wanted to run the test on this particular one.